akaneikeno/MyLearningOfJava/DESCRIPTION.md

 # MyLearningOfJava
 Record of my learning in Java.
-Folders whose names end in "★" are unresolved.
+Folders whose names start in "★" are unresolved.